Sorry, you need to enable JavaScript to visit this website.

 Settlement agreements that result from a contested case must be received by ABCA no later than the day before the scheduled hearing if the parties desire to be excused from that hearing.

-Settlement agreements that are submitted in picture format (JPG, PNG, etc.), do not have the signatures of both parties, or not signed within 90 days by both parties WILL NOT be accepted.
+Settlement agreements that are submitted in picture format (JPG, PNG, etc.), do not have the signatures of both parties or are not signed within 90 days by both parties WILL NOT be accepted.

 Amending, Terminating, or Replacing